mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "Listen, I need your help," I said, focusing on the subject at hand.
 "I don't want to go to Ulukoma."

 "My help?" he laughed.
-"As I recall, you said you could survive Ulukoma just fine without me getting in the way."
+"As I recall, you said you could get along just fine without me getting in the way."

 "I've changed my mind.
 After seeing Melna react the way she did...
 I need to be here, with my family."